mozilla/application-services/docs/design/remerge/rfc.md

 3. A "merged delta" is produced as followed:

-    1. All changes which *are not* part of composite fields which are only modified in one of the two deltas are copied into the merged delta.
+    1. For any change, if it was modified in only one of the two deltas and is not part of a composite field, copy it into the merged delta.

     2. For each composite field containing one or more changed non-deprecated
        sub-fields: